 Advanced filter configuration

-To filter records by certain fields or attributes, click the Add Rule button in the "Advanced Filter" section of the the right sidebar.
+To filter records by certain fields or attributes, click the Add Rule button in the "Advanced Filter" section of the right sidebar.
 A window for selecting a rule for the field or attribute appears.
-If you click the button again, another window will be added.
-Add as many rules as you want to use for filtering.
+Additional rules can be added by clicking the button again.

 Advanced Filter

-Click inside the Select Field/Attribute field and start typing the name of the desired Field or select from the drop-down list.
-If the entity has attributes, the "Attributes" section will exist in the drop-down list for it.
-Click [Add Attribute] and select one of the entity's Attributes to create a rule for it.
+Click inside the Select Field/Attribute field and select from the drop-down list or start typing the name of the desired field.
+If the entity has attributes, the "Attributes" section will exist in the drop-down list.
+Click [Add Attribute] and select one of the entity's attributes to create a rule for it.

 Several rules can be combined with the "AND" or "OR" operators.
-You can also add a group of rules and combine it with another rule or group.
+Groups of rules can also be added and combined with other rules or groups.

 Advanced Group Filter

-The Filter in the example above consists of two groups joined by the "OR" operator.
-It allows to find all Products from the Electronics Category whose EAN number contains "38" or products from the Footwear Category whose EAN number contains "39".
+The filter in the example above consists of two groups joined by the "OR" operator.
+It finds all Products from the Electronics Category whose EAN number contains "38" or products from the Footwear Category whose EAN number contains "39".

-Once you've configured the filter, click Apply.
-The toggle next to "Advanced Filter" will indicate if the filter is active.
-You can disable the filter using this toggle — the configuration will remain saved in local storage.
+Once configured, click Apply.
+The toggle next to "Advanced Filter" indicates if the filter is active.
+The filter can be disabled using this toggle—the configuration will remain saved in local storage.
 Click Clear to remove all rules.

 How to save a filter

-You can save the configured filter for your user (Private) and for all users of the system (Public).
-To save a filter, create it in the Advanced Filter panel by adding one or more rules, apply and click the Save button.
+Configured filters can be saved as Private (for individual use) or Public (for all system users).
+To save a filter, create it in the Advanced Filter panel by adding one or more rules, apply it, and click the Save button.

 Save Filter

-In the appeared modal window, set the name of the filter and whether it should be public or not.
+In the modal window, set the name of the filter and whether it should be public.

 Save Filter

-Saved filters will appear in the Filters panel for the entity.
-You can:
+Saved filters appear in the Filters panel for the entity.
+Available actions include:

 Save Filter options